nens/threedi-docs/source/tutorials.rst

    Grid refinement

 For now, set your grid_space and kmax.
 Your grid space must be a multitude of your raster pixel size.
 If we assume you are using a pixel size of 5 meter, set your grid space to 10 meter.
 Then set kmax to 4, your biggest calculations cells will this become 80 meters tall and wide.
 The next section shows you how to add local grid refinement.

+Local grid refinement
+""""""""""""""""""""""

+Adding local grid refinement allows you to calculate the flow of water in one area in more detail while maintaining larger calculation cells in other areas.
+Generally speaking, you will use grid refinement in areas of your model where you expect high variability in water levels and flow.
+For instance, near a breach location, levee or river bent.
+In other areas, like a floodplain or relatively flat farm land, you can use larger cells as they tend to flood quite gradually.
+You can add local grid refinement by drawing lines and storing them in the v2_grid_refinement table in your spatialite database.
+Any calculation cell that is intersected by a grid refinement line will be split until it meets the given grid refinement.
+You can set the refinement level for every line segment.
+Set it to 1 for your smallest calculation cell equal to grid_space.

+Try adding some grid refinement lines to your model.
+You can for instance draw lines over some dikes.
+You will not be able to see the resulting quadtree until after you uploaded your model.

+Levees or obstacles
+""""""""""""""""""""
+If you have read some more about 3Di and the subgrid technique, you will know that flow from one calculation cell to the next is determined on the edge of each cell and depends on the local pixel values along the edge.
+In the case of a thin dike this could mean your calculation cell edges don’t fall over the highest pixel values of the dike.
+This means 3Di will not pick up on to correct height of your dike.
+To solve this, you must add levees or obstacles to your model.
+The obstacle allows you to set the minimum crest level on the edge of a calculation cell.
+You can find the layer v2_obstacle in the spatialite database.
+The obstacle line you draw determines which edges are affected.
+The image below shows an example.

 .. figure:: image/levee-in-non-uniform-grid.png
    :alt: Levee in quadtree